puppetlabs/puppet-docs/source/pe/2.5/cloudprovisioner_aws.markdown

       id: i-01a33662
       state: running

-Here we can see we've got three running EC2 instances and the following information has been returned:
+This shows three running EC2 instances.
+For each instance, the following characteristics are shown:

 - The instance name
 - The date the instance was created